 Mesas and buttes are other features created by erosion.
 The flat tops are created by the presence of cap rocks, more erosion-resistant rock such as sandstone over softer clays.
 The softer rock is protected by the cap stones, but, as the sides weather and the protective rock falls down, the softer rock erodes away as it is exposed to the elements.
 Without the capstone, the feature becomes another rolling badland.
 Mesas typically are wider than they are tall while buttes are taller than they are wide.
 Towers, monuments, and hoodoos are even further eroded features.

-The current environment is just as fascinating, a healthy remnant of the Arizona native grassland.
-The types of plants and animals found in the park depend on the climate, elevation, minerals in the soil and rock; it all ties together.
+The current environment is just as fascinating, a remnant of the Arizona native grassland.
+The types of plants and animals found in the park depend on the elevation, minerals in the soil and rock, and availability of moisture; it all ties together.
+Within the park, you may see open grassland, shrublands, little juniper-cliffrose woodlands, riparian and spring habitats.
 Explore the diverse natural world, both past and present, at Petrified Forest National Park.

 Last updated: November 4, 2017